slathwal/slathwal.github.io/README.md

-This repository is a work in progress.
-It will contain my personal project portfolio and blogs.
+This repository contains my personal blog and project portfolio.
+It is a work in progress.